-Online assignments will be found in the Schoology folders for this class, arranged by week and day; green is for the current week, yellow for the prior week, and red for the weeks before that.
-Extra copies of paper classroom assignments will be placed in the classroom bin marked "Make up work" on the back table.
+Online assignments will be found in the Schoology folders for this class, arranged by week and day; green is for the current week, yellow for the week prior, and red for previous weeks.
+Extra copies of paper classroom assignments will be placed in the classroom bin marked "Make up work".

 You only need to see me for missed quizzes and tests.
-It is \your responsibility\ to ensure that eligible absences are excused through the attendance office and entered as excused in Synergy; to make up missed quizzes and tests, Synergy needs to display any absence code other than "UA", which means Unexcused Absence; speak to me privately if issues arise.
+It is your responsibility to ensure that eligible absences are excused through the attendance office and entered as excused in Synergy; to make up missed quizzes and tests, Synergy needs to display any absence code other than "UA", which means Unexcused Absence; speak to me privately if issues arise.